lfe/lfe/doc/src/lfe_guide.7.md

 Records are tuples with the record name as first element and the rest of the fields in order exactly like "normal" Erlang records.
-As with Erlang records the default default value is 'undefined'.
+As with Erlang records the default default value is the atom 'undefined'.

 The basic forms for defining a record, creating, accessing and updating it are: